crashdean/VBA_Challenge/README.md

      tickers(11) = "VSLR"

-    The worksheet(yearValue) was made active and the Row count was determined by using the boiler plate below.
+  The worksheet(yearValue) was made active and the RowCount was determined by using the boiler plate below.

     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

   The tickerIndex variable was created and then initialized as zero.
 Three other variables tickerVolumes, tickerStartPrices, and tickerEndingPrices were created and set with the correct data type.

     Dim tickerIndex As Integer